 Wherever we can, we nurture our own talent and encourage internal promotion for job vacancies.
-As part of the revised PDR process, there will be space for meaningful career conversations as well as personal development.
+The revised Performance Development Review process provides a space for meaningful career conversations as well as personal development.

-The University supports the Aurora Programme, which is a sector wide initiative to support female development.
-In recent years, 20 colleagues have benefited from this programme.
+The University continues to support the Aurora Programme, which is a sector wide initiative to support female development.
+In recent years, 20 colleagues have benefited from this programme, and we have recently put out a call to identify the next group of colleagues who would like to benefit from this.